ripVort3X/PhasmoApp/README.md

 ✅ **Evidence Tracker** – Log in-game evidence to identify ghosts faster.
 ✅ **Ghost Guide** – Comprehensive details on every ghost type, their behaviors, and weaknesses.
 ✅ **Trivia Section** – Challenge yourself with Phasmophobia-related quizzes and facts.
 ✅ **User-Friendly Interface** – Sleek and responsive design for easy access on any device.
-✅ **Always Up-to-Date** – Updated regularly to match the latest game changes.

 ---